mak27arr/.NET-Backend-Developer-Roadmap/README.md

-# Nick's .NET Backend Developer Roadmap for 2022
+# mak27arr .NET Backend Developer Roadmap for 2022

 Hey there 👋.
-This is my (very opinionated) roadmap for .NET developers that want to focus on backend and specifically work with microservices.
-If you want a more generic ASP.NET Developer Roadmap, you can check the one that inspired this one [here](https://github.com/MoienTajik/AspNetCore-Developer-Roadmap).
+This is my (very opinionated) roadmap for .NET developers that want to focus on backend and specifically work with microservices. .

 In cases where I used cloud specific technology, like Azure Cosmos DB and AWS DynamoDB, you can assume that I also include the equivelent tech from other cloud providers like GCP.